thomasthesecond/sp/src/docs/01-index.md

 * **Components**: The building blocks of the site; when combined, create pages; each component has a specific purpose
 * **Pages**: Fully formed webpages composed of components
-* **Layout**: Modules that are general-purpose and easily reusable; generally these modules wrap components and help layout sections on a page
+* **Layout**: Modules that are general-purpose and easily reusable; generally these modules wrap components and help lay out sections on a page

 ## Setting up the project for development